Bread Pudding

 This post may contain affiliate links.
 Read my full disclosure policy.

-Piece of bread pudding on a plate with a spoon.
+slice of bread pudding on plate topped with vanilla ice cream and caramel sauce

 “I have made this 4 times in as many weeks!
 Two friends recovering from surgeries, neighbors, and my own family have loved it.
 Comfort food at its best.”